snok/django-auth-adfs/docs/token_lifecycle.rst

 The ``TokenLifecycleMiddleware`` handles the entire token lifecycle:

 1. **Initial Token Capture**: Uses the ``post_authenticate`` signal to capture tokens during authentication
-2. **Token Storage**: Automatically stores tokens in the users session after successful authentication
+2. **Token Storage**: Automatically stores tokens in the session after successful authentication
 3. **Token Refresh**: Checks if the access token is about to expire and refreshes it if needed
 4. **Optional Security Enforcement**: Can be configured to log out users when token refresh fails
 5. **Session Management**: Keeps the session updated with the latest tokens